lwdStudio/lwdSite3/web/README.md

   yarn develop
   ```

   It will take some time to build your site and admin bundle.
-When it finish, you can access your site and Graphql as prompted.
+When it finishes, you can access your site and Graphql as prompted.

   ### Production
-  Before started, configure your ```.env``` file using acutural domain.
+  Before started, configure your ```.env``` file using the actual domain.

   There are two ways to serve your site:
   #### Using NodeJS server.